ub-digit/gena-server/README.md

     └── .dockerignore
 ```

 Use your real `.env` file instead of the `.env.sample` and follow the instructions below.
+(The `docker-compose.yml` provided is the one for development.)

-If you have access to the Gena Server image referred to in `docker-compose.yml`, just follow these steps:
+If you have access to the Gena Server image referred to in `docker-compose.yml`/`.env`, just follow these steps:

 1. Change directory to the `docker` directory.
 2. Copy your Gena Server sql dump file to `docker-entrypoint-initdb.d/`.